samvictordr/samvictordr/resume.md

 **Sri Eshwar College of Engineering**
 Coimbatore, Class of 2027
 Bachelor’s Degree, Computer Science and Engineering
-Courses: Problem Solving using C, Application Design and Development, Physics for Information Science, Calculus and Linear Algebra, Technical English.

 **Disha-A Life School**
 Achipatti, Class of 2023